 Legislation continues to be prepared to reduce the autonomy of cultural institutions despite their success in operating at arm’s length for two decades and despite much criticism in the field.

 4.1 Main cultural policy issues and priorities

 On the funding side, government investment in culture in Ireland during the boom years began the task of addressing years of chronic underfunding.
 Despite increases in allocation, international reports still placed Ireland at the bottom of the European league in this domain.
-Arts Council funding, which increased by 14.3% from 2005-2009, fell in real terms (inflation rate 14.6%) and with the economic crisis has now returned to less than the 2005 level.
-Similarly allocations to the National Cultural Institutions reduced over that period – by as much as 40% in the case of the National Library.
-With the collapse of the economy, the Arts Council grant has reduced to EUR 63 million for 2012, a relatively modest cut of 3.2% on 2011, but with promises only of further cuts to come.
+Arts Council funding with the economic crisis has returned to less than the 2005 level and been reduced by one third since 2008.
+Similarly allocations to the National Cultural Institutions reduced over that period – by as much as 44% in the case of the National Library.
+With the collapse of the economy, the Arts Council grant has reduced to EUR 56 million for 2014 with just a repeat on offer for 2015.
 Equally swingeing cuts in staffing are having far-reaching negative implications in terms of capacity, service and planning.